 Katie wrote the music for our theme song, Holy Spirit, bless us with a yearning.

 Kay lives in Goshen, IN. where she has been a co-pastor at Faith Mennonite Church for 14 years.
 She and her husband have three young adult sons.
 Kay has a Masters of Social Work and finds numerous ways to use these skills in the community.
 Kay loves being creative whether that is in flower and vegetable gardening or playing with watercolor paints.

-The watercolor art piece she is creating is inspired by this prayer, “Creator God, in your time you created all things and wove into their fabric a yearning for you.”
+The watercolor art piece she created was inspired by this prayer, “Creator God, in your time you created all things and wove into their fabric a yearning for you.”
 You will find woven into her art the sacred, the feminine, and love for the earth.

 First Mennonite Bluffton

 Anita is retirement age but keeps working in her studio because she believes an artist never retires.

 Anita used the hymn “Healer of our every ill” in a recent series on dementia.
 Her exploration of yearning in that context was a profound experience for her.
 So for this project she decided to revisit the hymn using music symbols.

 First Mennonite Urbana

 Rachel lives with her husband David, and three sons Levi (4), Ezra (2), & Jonas (2 weeks).
 She spends most of her time with the boys, and is also a part-time house painter.
 While Rachel has been an artist/crafter all her life, she chose to preserve it as a hobby and pursued Social Work instead of Art for her degree at Goshen College, Indiana.